Q: Is Montessori just for preschool children?

 Q: Do Montessori classrooms push children too far and too fast?

-- A: Especially relevant to the Montessori philosophy is the idea of allowing each child to develop at his or her own, unique, and individual pace.
+- A: Especially relevant to the Montessori philosophy is the idea of allowing each child to develop at his or her own unique and individual pace.
 The miracle stories of Montessori children reaching far ahead of traditional expectations for their age level are not due to artificial acceleration.
 Rather, it is the boundless possibilities open to children when they are allowed to learn at their own pace in a scientifically prepared environment.
-So,the aim is for your child to reach their full potential, which is not predetermined.
+The aim is for your child to reach their full potential, which is not predetermined.
 We empower our students with the knowledge that they can grow their academic and emotional intelligence by working through challenges.
 Therefore, they happily enter their school wanting to try new things that are not easy at first.

 Q: How is the Montessori method staying current?